 A visit to St Mark’s Basilica is a must for those who come on holiday to Venice and an in-depth guided tour is the best way not to miss one of Venice’s most famous landmarks.

 Unlike the many guided tours encompassing a visit to the Golden Basilica, we, as true insiders, have designed a different itinerary thanks to our experience and passion for this historic monument.

-Our new tour ‘Unsual perspectives of St Mark’s Basilica: guided visit with access to the terrace’ will lead you to admire St Mark’s Basilica from different viewing points that cannot be missed!
+Our new tour ‘Unsual perspectives of St Mark’s Basilica: guided visit of Museum with access to the terrace’ will lead you to admire St Mark’s Basilica from different viewing points that cannot be missed!

-The tour of St Mark’s Basilica interiors in Venice will start from the famous Piazzetta dei Leoncini, the meeting point with the local guide who will accompany you to discover the history, architecture, art and many small interesting facts that make Venice’s Basilica one of the most beautiful and interesting treasures in the world.
+The tour of St Mark’s Basilica interiors in Venice will start at the foot of the Renaissance Clock Tower, the meeting point with the local guide who will accompany you to discover the history, architecture, art and many small interesting facts that make Venice’s Basilica one of the most beautiful and interesting treasures in the world.

 Another opportunity that this special perspective offers is the possibility to admire from above the ancient floor of the naves and their marble decoration with a variety of plant motifs including images of animals, and you will learn about their religious, and often magical, fascinating meaning.